ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-limits.md

 }
 ```

-This feature will be in gcc 14 and require a new glibc version 2.39 as well.
+This feature will be in gcc 14 and requires a new glibc version 2.39 as well.
 Until then, if you are using a released compiler as part of a Linux distribution (such as gcc 13.2), you will need to manually vectorize such code for performance.

 There is more about autovectorization of conditionals in the next section.